snahil28/CSStudyInstruments/bugs/fmt_file_mode.md

 Need to investigate more to see what is making it to behave diffrently here.

+### Week 2

+**Current Stage: Source of Bug Diagnosed**

+Asked Preston about the above behaviour, and tried testing it with various filetypes and read man page to see if it is expected behaviour or not.

+### Week 3

+**Current Stage: Bug Fix Implemented**

+Made a patch to check the filetypes and tested it with various filetypes.
+Modified test case to support newly introduced errors.

+### Week 4

+**Current Stage: Bug Fix Submitted to Project**

+Continued tesxting the patch against weird filetypes.
+Got my changes verified with Preston, and worked on things suggested by him.

 ### Week 5

 Submitted a patch to fix fmt, to include checks for following file types- S_IFIFO, S_IFBLK, S_IFCHR and throw message accordingly.